![]() |

 Heat oven to 350F/180C.

-Break up the graham crackers with your hands, then drop into a food processor and process until crumbs are very fine and even, make sure there are no larger chunks.
+Break up the graham crackers with your hands, then drop into a food processor and process until the crumbs are very fine and even, make sure there are no larger chunks.

 Drizzle the butter over top of the graham cracker crumbs, pulse two or three times until the fat is evenly distributed.
 Alternatively, stir together the crumbs and butter, pressing hard so that the crumbs absorb the butter.
 Either way, the goal is for the crumbs to become evenly wet and beginning to clump.

 Dump the wet crumbs into a glass pie pan.
 Use the back of a soup spoon to evenly coat the pie pan with crumbs, focusing first on covering the sides, then the bottom, then come back to compact and perfect both the sides and bottom.
-(See Step by Step Photos for a graham cracker crust, below.)
+(See Step by Step Photos for a graham cracker crust, above.)

 Bake crust for about 7 - 9 minutes, 8 minutes is perfect in my oven.
 The crust will appear soft and warm but will harden as it cools.
 You don't want to overbake the crust, it will be more difficult to release from the pan when you're slicing the pie.